karlwang3420/git_cli_tool/README.md

 ### Using a Custom Configuration File

-You can specify a different configuration file:
+You can specify a different configuration file with any command:

 ```
 git_cli_tool list --config other-config.yml